olafhartong/sysmon-modular/README.md

 Pull requests / issue tickets and new additions will be greatly appreciated!

+## Mitre ATT&CK
+I strive to map all configurations to the ATT&CK framework whenever Sysmon is able to detect it.
+A current map of all linked configurations is found [here](attack_matrix/README.md)

 ## Required actions ##
 I highly recommend looking at the configs before implementing them in your production environment.
 This enables you to have as actionable logging as possible and as litte noise as possible.